HBase: The Hadoop Database

 Architecture of HBase Cluster

-- Zookeeper –Centralized service which are used to preserve configuration information for Hbase.
+- Zookeeper –Centralized services which are used to preserve configuration information for Hbase.

 - Catalog Tables – Keep track of locations region servers.